inno-se/the-guide/README.md

 1. (Optional) Ask LLM to generate:
     - A new use case diagram using PlantUML.
     - Project architecture using mermaid (see [Architecture Diagrams Documentation](https://mermaid.js.org/syntax/architecture.html)).
-    - Tasks for each Product Backlog Item.
+    - Tasks for each Product Backlog item.
 Each task must have a brief description, a checklist of sub-tasks, and a checklist of corresponding task [acceptance criteria](#acceptance-criteria).
 1. (Optional) Save the chat into a Markdown doc in the repo so that you can use it in subsequent chats.

 1. In the chat with all materials and analysis, ask the LLM to plan the work as a [Gantt chart](https://mermaid.js.org/syntax/gantt.html) and open the obtained diagram in the [editor](https://mermaid.live/edit).
 Sample prompt: